-In sum, there seem to be sufficient reasons to claim that 'the values and institutions of multilateralism as currently constituted ... are arguably under serious challenge' (Newman and Thakur, 2006, p.
-531, emphasis in original).
-But, as suggested by the same authors, the fundamental principle of multilateralism is not in crisis.
+In sum, there seems to be sufficient reasons to claim that 'the values and institutions of multilateralism as currently constituted (...) are arguably under serious challenge' (Newman and Thakur, 2006, p.
+531).
+But, as suggested by the same authors, the fundamental principle of multilateralism is not in crisis!
 What is needed is an update of the organisational issues in order to be in tune with today's reality.

-3. Web 2.0 as a metaphor for a renewed multilateralism
+3. Web 2.0. as a Metaphor for a Renewed Multilateralism

 Multilateralism is thus both a normative concept (it is an ideal to promote) and a practice (it refers to a set of existing practices and institutions).
-At both levels it is subject to change and one can develop ideas on how an updated global multilateral governance system might look.
-One such vision could be called 'Multilateralism 2.0'.
+At both levels it is subject to change and one can think of how an updated global multilateral governance system could look like.
+Such a vision could be called 'Multilateralism 2.0.'
 This is a metaphor as it refers to a jargon used in the ICT world.
-As with all metaphors, it has its limitations.
+As all metaphors, it has its limitations.
 But metaphors in science can also serve the purpose of viewing things from new perspectives (Harré, 1976).
-There is a long tradition within international relations of using metaphors such as 'balance of power' or 'concert of nations' (for an overview, see Little, 2007).
-And as mentioned by Fry and O'Hagan (2000, p.
+There is a long tradition within International Relations to use metaphors such as 'balance of power' or 'concert of nations' (for an overview, see Little, 2007).
+And as mentioned by Fry and O'Hagan (2009, p.
 10), 'metaphors that are deployed to understand world politics should also be seen as contributing to the constitution of world politics'.
-The core of the metaphor advanced here is an implicit reference to what is now called 'Web 2.0', a concept currently used to describe the second phase in the development of the World Wide Web.
-It describes the change from a 'web' consisting of individual websites to a full platform of interactive web applications to the end users on the World Wide Web.
-The Multilateralism 2.0 metaphor tries to grasp how the ideals and practices of multilateralism are currently undergoing a similar transformation.
+The core of the metaphor advanced here is an implicit reference to what is now called 'Web 2.0.', a concept currently used to be described as the second phase in the development of the World Wide Web.
+It describes the change from a 'web' consisting out of individual websites to a full platform of interactive web applications to the end users on the World Wide Web.
+The Multilateralism 2.0. metaphor tries to grasp how the ideals and practices of multilateralism are currently undergoing a similar transformation.
 It is partially a descriptive metaphor as it tries to capture what is going on.
 But it is also a normative metaphor that points to what is possible and desirable.

-From Multilateralism Mode 1.0 to Multilateralism Mode 2.0
+3.1.
+From Multilateralism 1.0. to Multilateralism 2.0.